Inferring Expected Runtimes of Probabilistic Integer Programs Using Expected Sizes

 The example \texttt{trunc\_selectsort} is almost identical to \texttt{selectsort} except for one removed loop which results in \textsf{Absynth} not being able to derive an expected runtime bound.
 This shows the robustness of our method.

-As mentioned, \textsf{Absynth}'s heuristic for finding suitable base functions needs a bound on the degree of the overall time bound in advance.
+\textsf{Absynth}'s heuristic for finding suitable base functions needs a bound on the degree of the overall time bound in advance.
 Therefore, in our experiments, whenever \textsf{KoAT} found a polynomial bound of degree $k$, then \textsf{Absynth} was called with the maximum degree set to $k+1$.
 Otherwise, when \textsf{KoAT} did not succeed in finding a polynomial bound, this parameter was set to 3.

-All example programs were manually translated between the \textsf{KoAT} and \textsf{Absynth} input formats. \textsf{Absynth} programs can contain statements of the form ``\texttt{tick m}'' indicating that \texttt{m} ``resources'' have been consumed.
+All example programs were manually translated between the input format of \textsf{KoAT} and the format of \textsf{Absynth} and \textsf{eco-imp}. \textsf{Absynth} programs can contain statements of the form ``\texttt{tick m}'' indicating that \texttt{m} ``resources'' have been consumed.
 In our approach this is encoded by assigning a constant cost to general transitions.
 This cost is then incorporated into the analysis by multiplying the expected runtime bound for each general transition with its assigned cost before adding up all these bounds to obtain a bound for the complete program.

 In the original formulation of the examples \texttt{pol06} and \texttt{trader} from \cite{absynth}, the goal was to compute the expected value of the variable $z$ (i.e., these \textsf{Absynth} programs do not contain ``\texttt{tick}s'' to model the cost of the execution).
 For that reason, when running \textsf{KoAT} on these examples we return the sum of all size bounds for $z$, i.e., $\sum_{\alpha = (\_, \_, z)}\sbounde(\alpha)$.